fluid-player/fluid-player-docs/docs/configuration/layout.md

 only available when using Fluid Player in desktop mode.

 The `miniPlayer` configuration allows to enable or disable the Mini Player feature, and to change the width and height of the Mini Player.
+The text for the placeholder element can also be changed.
+Following is the configuration with the default values.

 ```javascript
 fluidPlayer(